-This is so much salt that if it was somehow removed from the ocean and spread across the entire surface of the earth evenly, it would make a layer more than 500 feet thick.
-That is the equivalent to about the height of the Washington Monument in Washington D.C. or about the height of a forty-story building.
+There is so much salt that if it were somehow removed from the ocean and spread across the entire surface of the Earth evenly, it would make a layer more than 500 feet thick.
+That is the equivalent of around the height of the Washington Monument in Washington DC or about the height of a forty-story building.

 Why Are the Oceans Salty?